rohan-bansal/Frogger/README.md

 # Frogger
 The classic frogger game in python.

+_60% Complete_

 ## Features

-- 3 sections for the "frog" (ninja) to pass: cars, buses, and bikes
+- 3 sections for the player to pass: cars, buses, and bikes
 - 3 lives
 - Made entirely in Python